Mennel History, Family Crest & Coats of Arms

 The name Mennel came to England with the ancestors of the Mennel family in the Norman Conquest of 1066.
 The Mennel family lived in Derbyshire.
 The name, however, refers to the family's place of residence prior to the Norman Conquest of England in 1066, Mesnil, Normandy.

 Early Origins of the Mennel family

-Another 202 words (14 lines of text) are included under the topic Early Mennel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mennel research.
+Another 86 words (6 lines of text) are included under the topic Early Mennel History in all our PDF Extended History products and printed products wherever possible.

 Mennel Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Mennel are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Mennel include Meynell, Meynill, Meynil, Menel, Mannell, Maynell, Maynall and many more.

 Early Notables of the Mennel family (pre 1700)